PeakWhale/helm/README.md

 * Local first AI architecture
 * Enterprise style separation of concerns

-This project is intentionally interview ready not a toy chatbot.
+This project is intentionally interview ready.

 ## Part of the PeakWhale™ Ecosystem